ngugushvili/starter-hugo-academic/content/authors/admin/_index.md

 I am a quantitative researcher with eight years of experience, doing research in multiple settings, ranging from governmental to non-governmental and academic areas.
 I  work with different types of data (cross-sectional, longitudinal, secondary) and use various statistical tools and methods to tackle the research questions, including multivariate regression analysis, SEM, and multilevel modelling.

-As of now, I am a post doctoral researcher at Maastricht University.
+As of now, I am a postdoctoral researcher at Maastricht University.
 My research focuses on digital communication technology usage and its impact on mental health.
 I am also a (self-taught) Rstats enthusiast and an unconventional sci-fi geek.